-Attendance at Professional Learning courses is the primary method of professional learning at Macarthur, although it is not limited to this.
+Attendance (in person or online) at Professional Learning courses is the primary method of professional learning at Macarthur, although it is not limited to this.
 Teachers new to Macarthur are inducted into the school through a 12-month programme.
 New Scheme Teachers and teachers new to Macarthur are assisted with a mentoring programme as they manage the process of accreditation with NESA.
 A number of staff are also pursuing other tertiary qualifications.
-A number of staff were involved in Faculty Programming Days in order to become familiar with, plan and programme for new curriculum accordingly.
+A number of staff were involved in Faculty Programming Days in order to become familiar with, plan and programme for new curriculum and online learning accordingly.